Youth 1 Fall Retreat is coming up in September. Contact Ann Carter for more information.

 The Student Ministry at Richmond’s First Baptist Church exists to form students in the image of Christ for the sake of others.
 Our year is highlighted by Fall Retreats, the Christmas Pageant, DiscipleNow Weekend, Mission Trips and Passport Camps.
 These annual events are anchored by weekly activities that teach, equip, build community, provide opportunities for service and connect students to the larger church family.
 Our diverse community represents more than 40 area Middle and High Schools in the Richmond region.

-The Student Ministry is led by 36 volunteer adult leaders, a Student Ministry Team, a Youth Council and Ministers Bart Dalton and Ann Carter.
+The Student Ministry is led by 36 volunteer adult leaders, a Student Ministry Team, a Youth Council and Minister to Students Ann Carter.
 Please join us!
 All students (and their parents) are welcome!
-If you have any questions, please email Bart or Ann.
+If you have any questions, please email Ann.

 Activity Schedule (Grades 6 & 7)

-6:30 - 7:30 p.m.
-Y1 Choice, exploring gifts, talents and interests; finding creative ways to join God’s work in the world, LL18
+- 6:30 - 7:30 p.m.
+Y1 Choice, exploring gifts, talents and interests; finding creative ways to join God’s work in the world, Youth Suite 300

 We designed the Youth 1 student ministry for students in Grades 6 & 7 at First Baptist specifically for this age group as we actively explore how God is at work in our world and how our faith intersects our everyday lives.
 We spend time each week focusing on three things:

-- Exploring all of scripture through a two year curriculum that takes us through the Old and New Testament as we learn how God’s story fits together as a whole;
+- Exploring all of scripture through a two year curriculum that takes us through the Old and New Testaments as we learn how God’s story fits together as a whole;

 - Engaging God’s story by becoming equipped to actively participate in God’s story today.